Japan Airlines Business Class Review: Is it Worth It?

 I sincerely hope that JAL is able to consistently offer vegetarian/vegan options on the same caliber as our flight from NRT to BOS and recognize that vegans and vegetarians like good food too!

-23 Essential Things to Know Before Traveling to Japan
+- 23 Essential Things to Know Before Going to Japan – A helpful pre-trip guide to make everything smoother.